 Continuous academic achievement is recognized at the University of Illinois by inscribing students’ names on the Bronze Tablets which hang in the campus Library.
 Bronze Tablet recipients must rank in the top three percent of the students of the College of Agricultural, Consumer and Environmental Sciences graduating class and have at least a 3.5 (A = 4.0) cumulative grade point average for all work completed at the University through the academic term prior to their graduation.
 To be identified as a Bronze Tablet recipient, transfer students — in addition to meeting the general rules for qualification — must also have earned at least 40 semester hours at this University and have cumulative University of Illinois grade point averages as high as the lowest eligible students who completed all of their academic work on this campus.

 Each fall and spring semester, a Dean’s List is compiled of those students who have met the necessary academic conditions.
 The Student Code outlines all eligibility requirements for Dean’s List recognition (http://admin.illinois.edu/policy/code/article3_part4_3-401.html, section 3-401).
-To be named to the Dean’s List for a given semester, an ACES student must meet both of the following criteria:
+Effective fall 2017, to be named to the Dean’s List for a given semester, an ACES student must meet the following criteria:

 In the College of Agricultural, Consumer and Environmental Sciences, honors are awarded to academically superior students at graduation, with the honors being designated on the diploma.
 The cumulative grade point average required for each category of honors is specified as follows: Highest Honors (summa cum laude), top 3%; High Honors (magna cum laude), top 7%; and Honors (cum laude), top 12%.
 Transfer students must meet the minimum cumulative grade point average for the respective honors designation for both the University of Illinois hours and cumulative hours.
 Please refer to http://studentcode.illinois.edu/16.006%20FullCodeInside.V3.pdf (section 3-405, page 79).